matthew-p-gallagher/RoundRobinGolf/README.md

 # RoundRobinGolf
-App for tracking golf match scoring formats.
+A golf score tracker for various match formats.